erco77/scopetext/README.md

 # scopetext
-Display alpha/numeric debugging text on oscilloscope from PIC using single bit (analog DAC output)
+Display alpha/numeric text on an oscilloscope using a single analog output pin on a PIC.

-This is a small .h file that renders text to the oscilloscope in normal sweep mode using a single analog output to generate the text.
+This is a small .h file, **scopetext.h**, that renders text to the oscilloscope in normal sweep mode using a single analog output (DAC) to generate the text.
 It's not pretty, but functional for debugging firmware to display realtime values in e.g hex or decimal.

+It comes with a font for 0-9, A-F, colon, comma, decimal, plus, minus/dash and equals.
+You can easily define your own custom characters using binary "ASCII art"; See the source code for details.

 Here's some oscilloscope screenshots.